 Conclusion

-The Porsche 993 Turbo is more than just a car.
+This 911 Turbo is more than a standard Porsche.
 It’s a statement piece, a blend of classic analog characteristics and modern features that delivers an unmatched driving experience.
-At the end of its production time, it represented the pinnacle of air-cooled Porsche engineering.
+At the end of its production run, it represented the pinnacle of air cooled Porsche engineering.

-For enthusiasts, it’s the Turbo that got everything right: performance, stability, and timeless design.
-For collectors, it’s a safe haven for money and a permanent fixture in any serious garage.
-Many also see the 993 Turbo as the perfect balance before the later rear wheel drive GT models took Porsche in a new direction.
+For enthusiasts, this 911 Turbo got everything right: performance, stability, and timeless design.
+For collectors of the Turbo S and base Turbo alike, it’s a safe haven for money and a permanent fixture in any serious garage.
+Many also see the 993 Turbo as the perfect balance before the later rear wheel drive GT models like the 993 GT2 took Porsche in a new direction.

 Whether you’re chasing one at auction in California, admiring it in the Porsche Museum, or lucky enough to drive one on your favorite course, the Porsche 993 Turbo is still the definitive answer to the question: What should a 911 Turbo be?